Rule by email in higher education policy – over-enrolment and governance

 The voluntary undertaking

-The most prominent “unprecedented interference” is this voluntary undertaking the ANU made to TEQSA about the appointment of a new Chancellor.
+The most prominent “unprecedented interference” is a voluntary undertaking the ANU made to TEQSA about the appointment of a new Chancellor.
 This was to happen in the lead up to Bishop’s term expiring on 31 December 2026, but will now be brought forward.

 What the voluntary undertaking does is set a process by which the Council will accept or reject a recommendation for the new Chancellor.